• Skip to primary navigation

 • Fill a piping bag with the filling and let it rest in the refrigerator until the cookies are cooled and ready to be assembled—see note.

-• When the cookies are cooled, pipe the mascarpone filling onto the bottom part of one cookie (about one tablespoon of filling and evenly spread out).
+• When the cookies are cooled, pipe the mascarpone filling onto the bottom part of half of the cookies until all of the mascarpone filling is used up (about two tablespoons of filling per cookie and evenly spread out).

-• Then place another cookie on top to form sandwich cookies and press lightly together.
+• Then place the other half of the cookies on top to form sandwich cookies and press lightly together.

 • When ready to serve, sprinkle with powdered sugar for a contrasting effect—optional.